 More on #1 in a bit.
 First, let’s talk about #2.
 There are a few things you need to know before embarking on the 4WD adventure.

-Skip paying more for a 4WD hire on Fraser Island and opt for one of the many 4WD specific places to hire in Hervey Bay or Rainbow Beach.
+- For an independent exploration of Fraser Island attractions, consider bringing your 4WD or renting one.
+This allows you to discover the island at your speed, cruising on the beach and through the forest, and stopping wherever you please.
+It’s a true sense of freedom and an exciting journey.
+If you don’t own a 4WD, hire one before taking the barge to Fraser Island.
+There are a few places for 4WD hire on Fraser Island but they tend to be more expensive.
+Skip paying more for a 4WD hire on Fraser Island and opt for one of the many 4WD-specific places to hire in Hervey Bay or Rainbow Beach.
 Rates for 2 people will vary from $300-$600 per day, depending on the car and # of days.

-- All vehicles travelling to Fraser Island must have an official permit, which need to be displayed on your car while on the Island.
-Permits can be obtained here.
+- All vehicles travelling to Fraser Island must have an official permit, which needs to be displayed on your car while on the Island.
+Permits can be obtained here before departing Hervey Bay or Rainbow Beach.
 You’ll need to create an account before you can log in.
-Click on Make a Booking, then Vehicle Permit and select Fraser Island from the list to obtain your permit.
-This will set you back by another $48.
+Click on Make a Booking, then Vehicle Permit, and select Fraser Island from the list to obtain your permit.
+This will set you back by another $54.

 - When planning driving times on Fraser Island keep in mind the low/high tide times.
 During high tide driving along the 75 Mile Beach is not recommended.

-- The soft sand around the island means the risk of getting stuck, even with a 4WD, is really high.
+- The soft sand around the island means the risk of getting stuck, even with a 4WD, is high.
 Take great care while driving on Fraser Island and make sure to read some of these helpful tips before you embark on your trip.

 Driving around in a 4WD vehicle is, in our opinion, the most enjoyable way to get around Fraser Island.
 It allows you to create your own DIY tour of Fraser Island, staying at each attraction for as long or as little as you would like.

-Barge to Fraser Island
+Barge To Fraser Island

-Ferry Fraser Island from Hervey Bay
+Ferry Fraser Island From Hervey Bay

 Fraser Venture Barges runs 3 daily services to Wanggoolba Creek and Kingfisher Bay Ferry runs 3 daily services from River Heads to the Kingfisher Bay Resort.
 Both companies offer service to vehicles and walk-ons and ferry times are 30 and 45 minutes respectively.

-Ferry Fraser Island from Rainbow Beach
+Ferry Fraser Island From Rainbow Beach

 Manta Ray Barges runs out of Inskip Point in Rainbow Beach.
 They are a locally owned company and donate a portion of their profits back into the local community.

-When I (Oksana) first visited Fraser Island in 2010, I was traveling by myself and there was no way I was going to hire a 4WD and attempt to explore the island on my own.
+When I (Oksana) first visited Fraser Island in 2010, I was travelling by myself and there was no way I was going to hire a 4WD and attempt to explore the island on my own.
 So I opted to join a Hervey Bay to Fraser Island Tour.

 As advocates for sustainable travel, we encourage you to opt for a sustainable tour operator.
 Don’t know how to choose a sustainable operator?
 Learn more here.